Blogging Strategy Benefits: 15 Reasons to Prioritise Your Blog

 - The content manager reviews and approves the blog, schedules it for publication in the CMS, and plans corresponding social media posts.

-Without a content operations platform, this process becomes more complex and less effective at realising blogging strategy benefits.
-Thus, selecting the right software before outlining your process is advantageous.
+Without a content operations platform, this process gets more complex and delivers fewer blogging strategy benefits.
+So it pays to pick the right software before you map out your process.

 Step 6: Tailor Blog Promotion Strategies

-Your blog content strategy should encompass promotion as well.
-Not all blog posts should be promoted in the same manner.
+Your blog content strategy should cover promotion too.
+Not every post should be promoted the same way.

-Develop distinct promotion plans for various types of blogs.
+Build separate promotion plans for different types of blogs.
 Here are some strategies:

 - SEO Mega Guides: Focus on keyword research and link building to enhance search engine authority.
 Promote these guides on social media with an evergreen posting strategy, such as monthly or bi-monthly posts.